San Jose State University: South Campus

-In April 2014, a new $75 million master plan to renovate the entire South Campus was unveiled.
-The estimated cost has since been increased to $150 million including the cost of the new football stadium addition.
-The plan calls for construction of a golf training facility, new baseball and softball stadiums, new outdoor recreation and intramural facility, new soccer and tennis facilities, three beach volleyball courts and a new multilevel parking garage.
+In April 2014, a new $76 million master plan to renovate the entire South Campus was unveiled.
+The estimated cost was later increased to $150 million.
+The plan called for construction of a golf training facility, new baseball and softball stadiums, new outdoor recreation and intramural facility, new soccer and tennis facilities, three beach volleyball courts, a new multilevel parking garage, a new track and field facility, and a football stadium addition and renovation.
 The new golf, soccer and tennis facilities opened in 2017.
 The new softball facility opened in 2018, and the beach volleyball courts were completed in 2019.
+The intramural facility and parking garage were completed in 2021 along with the first phase of a new baseball facility.

+In August 2023, the first phase of the football stadium project was completed at an approximate cost of $70 million.
+Known as the Spartan Athletics Center, the 55,000 square-foot, multi-story facility houses a new football operations center, locker rooms, offices, meeting and training rooms and a sports medicine center.
+The facility also includes soccer team offices and locker rooms, as well as dining and hospitality facilities, event spaces and premium viewing areas.
+Phase II, which is tentatively slated to include installation of premium spectator seating on the stadium's east side, remains in the planning stages as of 2023.

-The intramural facility and parking garage were completed in 2021.
-Remaining projects are either under construction or still in the planning stages.
+Remaining South Campus projects are either under construction or still in the planning stages, as of 2023.

 Off-campus facilities

 SJSU Simpkins International House (360 S. 11th Street, San Jose) provides housing for domestic as well as international students of the university.
 International House (also known as I-House) is a co-ed residence facility for 70 U.S. and international students attending San José State University.
 The building has served as a residence hall since 1980, and offers cultural exchanges for U.S. students as well as residents from abroad.

 The SJSU Department of Aviation and Technology maintains a 6000 sqft academic facility at the Reid-Hillview Airport.

-SJSU manages the Moss Landing Marine Laboratories in Moss Landing, California, on Monterey Bay.
+SJSU manages the Moss Landing Marine Laboratories (MLML) in Moss Landing, California, at Monterey Bay.
 MLML is a cooperative research facility of seven CSU campuses.
-Construction of a new aquaculture laboratory at the MLML site was officially completed in August 2014.
+Construction of an aquaculture laboratory at the MLML site was completed in August 2014.
 The building project included construction of a 1400 sqft aquaculture lab building and installation of a 1584 sqft tank slab area.
 The project was made possible by grants from the Packard Foundation.